leo0514/vpc-on-classic-network/using-lbaas.md

 ### What should I do if I am using ACLs or security groups on the subnets that are used to deploy the load balancer?
 {: #what-should-i-do-if-i-am-using-acls-or-security-groups-on-the-subnets-that-are-used-to-deploy-the-load-balancer}

-You'll need to ensure that the proper ACL or security group rules are in place to allow incoming traffic for configured listener ports and management ports (ports from 56500 - 56520).
+You'll need to ensure that the proper ACL or security group rules are in place to allow VPC instance creation and allow incoming traffic for configured listener ports and management ports.
 Traffic between the load balancer and back-end instances also should be allowed.

+For detailed information on the ACLs configuration required, refer to [Configuring ACLs for use with load balancers](#configuring-acls-for-use-with-load-balancers).

 ### Why am I receiving an error message: `certificate instance not found`?